appbaseio/appbase-hackathon-deprecate/docs/auth_providers-samples.md

 ## Scopes

 Scoping allows OAuth clients to tell an authorization server what permissions they’ll need on resources they’re accessing.
-The required scopes, can be specified while calling `Appbase.auth()`, and then we can access the data using `requestObject`, and calling provider's data endpoints.
+The required scopes, can be specified while calling `Appbase.authPopup()`, and then we can access the data using `requestObject`, and calling provider's data endpoints.

 ## Google